 Included on this website are guides to spotting and identifying the common jet airliners of today.

-Comparison charts and photographs help identify airliner manufacturer, individual models, and unique design characteristics.
+Side-by-side comparison charts and photographs help identify airliner manufacturer, individual models, and unique design characteristics.

 The success of the 707 made Boeing the leader in commercial airliners, and led to a popular family of jetliners introduced over the years: the 717, 727, 737, 747, 757, 767, 777, and the 787.

 One can spot a Boeing jet airliner in nearly any airport in the world.
 They share similar external characteristics, but identifying one from another can be difficult.

 The A300 was the world's first twin-engined widebody airliner, and the first produced by Airbus.
 It was stretched into the A330 and A340, and shortened to the A310.

 The popular Airbus A320 is a short-to-medium range, twin-engine airliner.
 The A350 XWB is now entering service, and the A380 is the world’s largest commercial aircraft.

 There are easily over twenty models of jet airliners in use by airlines around the world today, plus variations and modified versions.
 Many of these airliners are from Boeing and Airbus.

 View our spotter's guide to common Boeing and Airbus airliners.